-Title I schoolwide programs develop comprehensive strategies designed to upgrade the entire educational program in a Title I school to improve the achievement of the lowest-achieving students.
+Title I schoolwide programs develop comprehensive strategies designed to enhance the entire educational program in a Title I school with the goal of improving the achievement of the lowest-achieving students.

 A Title I schoolwide program may serve all students in a school, rather than providing separate services as required under the targeted assistance program.
-A schoolwide program allows the school significant flexibility, as it considers all students to be Title I-eligible students and all teachers to be Title I teachers.
+A schoolwide program allows the school significant flexibilities, as it considers all students to be Title I-eligible students and all teachers to be Title I teachers.
 To be eligible to be a schoolwide program, 40 percent or more of the students must be identified as low-income or the school has been identified as a Priority or Focus school.